 According to Gartner, the world generates daily 2.2 million terabytes and it is foreseen that in 2020, about 1.7 megabytes of new information will be generated per second, for each inhabitant.
 But what challenges do these numbers bring to companies?
 How can Organizations turn this data into insights?
 What reading can companies do in order to quickly and effectively respond to this in the Global World and uninterruptedly connected?

-According to SNS Research, the Big Data market will reach US$ 72 billion in hardware, software and services by 2020.
+According to SNS Research, the Big Data market will reach US$ 72 thousand millions in hardware, software and services by 2020.
 Given that companies investing in Big Data, also according to Gartner, are five times more likely to make faster decisions than the competition.
 The forecast is that, by 2020, there will be a total of 40 trillion gigabytes of data in the world.

 What impact does Big Data have then?